hslatman/awesome-threat-intelligence/README.md

             <a href="https://www.cymon.io/" target="_blank">Cymon</a>
         </td>
         <td>
-            Cymon is an aggreagtor of indicators from multiple sources with history, so you have a single interface to multiple threat feeds.
-It also provides an API to search a database along with pretty web intefrace.
+            Cymon is an aggregator of indicators from multiple sources with history, so you have a single interface to multiple threat feeds.
+It also provides an API to search a database along with a pretty web interface.
         </td>
     </tr>
     <tr>